arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ### Covering the examples
 Can this single test replace the original `10`, without loss of information?<br/>
-As a matter of fact, yes: it explores a much larger domain space, and almost for free.
+As a matter of fact, yes: indeed, it explores a much larger domain space, and almost for free.

-By default, it will be exercised with `100` cases, but it would be a matter of configuration to increase the number to `1.000` or `200.000`.
+By default, it will be exercised with `100` cases, but it would be a matter of configuration to increase the number to `1.000` or `200.000`.<br/>
+By no means could we do the same with examples, neither because of the volume, nor because of the risk of inputing wrong values.

 ### But can it be used to *lead development*?
 Tests in TDD are a design tool.
-I like to think that they end up forming a non-regression test harness almost as a side-effect: their main goal, the reason why they are written in the first place, is to guide the programmers during the development, and let a design emerge.
+I like to think that they end up forming a non-regression test harness almost as a side-effect: their main goal, the reason why they are written in the first place, is to guide the programmer during the development, and let a design emerge.

-You might think that a single property test, not being *incrementally* built, could not be effective in supporting an *incremental* style of development.
+You might think that a single property test, not being *incrementally* built, cannot be effective in supporting an *incremental* style of development.<br/>
 Here is where the shrinker comes to play.

 When you run a test such as